Ebarringer2/Alice/README.md

 # Alice
-custom CMD and terminal functionality in Rust
+custom cmd and terminal functionality based in Rust